-CLEETHORPES has been voted Pier Of The Year 2016 by the members of the National Piers Society.
-WORTHING came 2nd, closely followed by LLANDUDNO.
-16 other piers received at least one vote in this, the 20th year of the competition.
+The newly reopened HASTINGS pier has been voted Pier Of The Year 2017 by members of the National Piers Society.
+It narrowly beat WORTHING, which for the third year running came second, while LLANDUDNO again took third place in this, the 21st year of the competition.

 Hastings was one of 14 piers built by the master pier engineer Eugenius Birch (1818-84) and opened on 5 August 1872.
 It was the first true pleasure pier, devoted to entertainment, and 24,000 visitors paid 2d each to stroll along it that first week.
 At its head was a 2,000 seat Oriental style Pavilion, where a pier orchestra played and leading music hall stars such as Marie Lloyd and Harry Lauder appeared.
 In addition there were animated pictures, open air dancing, joy riding and a shooting range, while self-styled “Professor” Davenport rode a bicycle into the sea!